ESGF/esgf-user-support/docs/user_guide.rst

 #.
 Access the the Data Cart

-    The link "My Data Cart" is located right next to "My Profile" beneath the CoG logo.
+    The link "My Data Cart" is located right next to "My Profile" beneath the Earth System COG logo.

     .. image:: images/datacart_link.png